Dean of Students

 Administrative hearings are the most common process by which violations of University policy are addressed, allowing for swifter resolution than is afforded by hearing boards.
 Administrative hearings are conducted by the Dean of Students (or designee).

 With data from the National Institute of Justice showing that one in five college women (and one in 16 men) will experience some form of non-consensual sexual activity by graduation, the widespread impact of sexual violence on students presents an urgent and pressing challenge for our nation’s campuses.
-Haven – Understanding Sexual Assault™ is an interactive online program that addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
-All Southwestern students are required to complete Haven before or during their first semester at SU.
+Sexual Violence Prevention for Undergraduate Students is an interactive online program that addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
+All Southwestern students are required to complete this course before or during their first semester at SU.
+Students will receive an email from SafeColleges with instructions for completing the course.

 Honor Code Council